markusstrasser/council/README.md

 ## What Could Be Done In The Future

+**Library expansion**
+Our data pipeline is constructed with monologues from these speakers in order to simplify the labeling process.

+Data pipeline expansion.
+In order to get more content from

+The library could be greatly expanded to the experts takes from published text data, and from audio where there are multiple speaker sources.
+We'd also be able to add more content with the ability to input specified splices of audio (eg: instances where a speaker is talking for 45 minutes straight in a 3 hour video).

 1. Expand database to more content from multiple platforms and appearances of each expert, and adding more experts.

 This requires **speaker segmentation** on the raw audio file, labeling the expert, and capturing the relevant meta data from the audio source.